 The scale and pace of digital transformation and the opportunities it offers can be bewildering.
-Our work centres on helping member systems to fully understand the problems they are seeking to address and supporting the identification of the most appropriate digital innovations to meet these needs.
-In parallel we develop collaboration and knowledge sharing opportunities to support effective and efficient implementation of chosen solutions, together with evaluation mechanisms to underpin further adoption and spread.
-A recent example of this would be the implementation of an Advice and Guidance system in Bath and North East Somerset, Swindon and Wiltshire CCG., supported by colleagues from Gloucester CCG, a collaboration we initiated and fostered.
+Our work centres on helping health and care colleagues to fully understand the problems they are seeking to address and supporting the identification of the most appropriate digital innovations to meet these needs.

-The response to the Covid pandemic has seen an unprecedented rise in both the appetite for and adoption of digital health technologies that support new ways of delivering healthcare services, especially where physical contact is not possible or where there is a priority need to deliver care outside of hospital, including in people’s homes.
+The response to the Covid pandemic saw an unprecedented rise in both the appetite for and adoption of digital health technologies that support new ways of delivering healthcare services, especially where physical contact is not possible or where there is a priority need to deliver care outside of hospital, including in people’s homes.
 The approach to using digital tools and services is undergoing a seismic shift across all our systems.
-Throughout the pandemic we have been the link between the NHS regional team and representatives in our local Integrated Care Systems’ (ICS).
+Throughout the pandemic we were the link between the NHS South West regional team and colleagues in our local Integrated Care Systems.

 By providing practical support to articulate local priorities to innovators, we help speed up the introduction and subsequent spread and adoption of impactful digital enablers, accelerating opportunities for SMEs and industry to support digital healthcare of the future.
 One example of this would be our work supporting the improvement of remote monitoring of residents in care homes.
-Another example is the support we provided to trial of a telehealth application across care homes with residents with Learning Disabilities in Gloucestershire.
+Another is the support we provided to trial a telehealth application across care homes with residents with learning disabilities in Gloucestershire.